1vn/urlogger/README.md

 ```

 By default, it will log the exact URL paths given.
-You can also pass configure an initializer to set only match certain URLs by regex.
+You can also configure an initializer to only match certain URLs by regex.
 Simply add an `initializer/urlogger.rb` file set `Urlogger.regex_match` within it to the regex object you wish to check the url against.

 A simple HTML page which breaks down regex/url matches by day is available via mounting the engine in your application's `routes.rb` file:
 ```